JacksonKearl/jacksonkearl.github.io/_posts/2019-05-31-the-best-turkey-burger.md

 Variation: fold the cheese in as well.
 I usually do this, but I forgot this time.

+Variation: when I first made this, I cooked it a bit raw in the middle.
+This was a wonderful experience.
+If you're one for culinary risks, I strongly recommend.

 Tasting notes: Mine was very miso-forward, which I enjoyed.
 The sauerkraut came through a bit, I might go with a thinker layer next time.
 Mustard and cheese were pretty much lost.
 Consider going with a heavy hand on those, or just leaving them out entirely.